sliu107/tp/docs/UserGuide.md

 #### 3.4.2.
 Showing Timeline: `timeline`

 List all flashcards in order sorted by start/birth date.
-Specifying STARTDATE and ENDDATE will restrict the timeline to this period, inclusive of both dates.
+Specifying `STARTDATE` and `ENDDATE` will restrict the timeline to this period, inclusive of both dates.
+`STARTDATE` may not be later than `ENDDATE`.

 Format: `timeline [STARTDATE] [ENDDATE]`